vug/ergenbot/README.md

 ```$ mkvirtualenv --python=`which python3` ergenbot```

-Copy the text file you are going to "ergenize" and the `secrets.py` that holds you apps authorization tokens to the ergenbot folder.
+Copy the text file you are going to "ergenize" and the `secrets.py` file that holds your app's authorization tokens to the ergenbot folder

 `$ scp -i PEM_FILE TEXT_FILE secrets.py SERVER_URL:~/ergenbot`